lucilakalbermatter/SQL/README.md

 dci=# `INSERT INTO studentDetails VALUES ('Karl', 'Marx');`

-**ERROR:  relation "studentdetails" does not exist** --------> I was missing the schema' name
+**ERROR:  relation "studentdetails" does not exist** --------> I was missing the schema's name

 dci=# `INSERT INTO students.studentsDetails VALUES ('Karl', 'Marx');`